chisumo2016/ecommerce-project/product.md

     Implement the Login in ProductController
         - query on index
         -  write all the logic
-    Add the route in api controller
+    Add the product api route in api file

+#### CREATE VUEJS SPINNER COMPONENTS,
+    make some tweets in backend folder, inn AppLayout.vue, To make the components for spinner . backend/src/components/core/Spinner.vue
+    Add the component in the AppLayout.vue file
+    In the state folder we nneed to create state file w/c declare const